diodemusic/lulu/README.md

 # Lulu

-`lulu` is a League of Legends API wrapper for the Riot API.
+`lulu` is a League of Legends API wrapper built on top of the Riot API.

+## Features

-`lulu` provides a pythonic, modern, easy to use interface.
+* Provides a pythonic, modern, easy to use interface.

-## Lulu handles
+* Abstracts away all the API complications.

-* Optimised rate limiting ensuring you get the most out of your API key.
+* Optimised rate limiting ensuring you get the most out of your API key (WIP).

-* Caching so you never have to make the same call twice.
+* Optional caching that can be easily configured.

 ## Example usage